divyarajmakwana01/HRD-Training-Management-System/README.md

-Project Title: Web Portal for Human Resource Development
+Project Title: Web Portal for Human Resource Development Developers:Divyaraj Dharmesh Makwana
-Developers: Rutvik Babubhai Jadav and Divyaraj Dharmesh Makwana Guided by: Prof. Sohil Parmar
+Company name:- INFLIBNET CENTRE

 About the Project:
 The Web Portal for Human Resource Development is a centralized platform designed to streamline the management of HR events, including scheduling, registrations, and feedback collection.
 With a focus on efficiency and scalability, the portal supports participants, administrators, and coordinators through role-specific modules.